Computational musicology: Analysis of music

-Different computer programs have been developed to analyze musical data.
+Various computer programs have been developed to analyze musical data.
 Data formats vary from standard notation to raw audio.
 Analysis of formats that are based on storing all properties of each note, for example MIDI, were used originally and are still among the most common methods.
 Significant advances in analysis of raw audio data have been made only recently.

 Artificial production of music

 Different algorithms can be used to both create complete compositions and improvise music.
 One of the methods by which a program can learn improvisation is analysis of choices a human player makes while improvising.
 Artificial neural networks are used extensively in such applications.

 Historical change and music

 One developing sociomusicological theory in computational musicology is the "Discursive Hypothesis" proposed by Kristoffer Jensen and David G. Hebert, which suggests that "because both music and language are cultural discourses (which may reflect social reality in similarly limited ways), a relationship may be identifiable between the trajectories of significant features of musical sound and linguistic discourse regarding social data."
 According to this perspective, analyses of "big data" may improve our understandings of how particular features of music and society are interrelated and change similarly across time, as significant correlations are increasingly identified within the musico-linguistic spectrum of human auditory communication.